 Studying a course* at a UK university or college

-How are they different to normal credit cards?
+How is student credit card different froma normal credit cards?

 In most ways they are the same as other credit cards, but they also:

 Usually charge higher interest rates, although they come with the same types of charges as other credit cards